Therapeutic Approaches

 holds an awareness of diversity and difference, recognising how a person’s cultural context and experience can affect their lives, and taking this into account when interpreting meanings around people’s issues.
 The therapist is mindful of issues of prejudice and oppression, noticing how power dynamics are manifested in the therapeutic work and holding a willingness to acknowledge her part in this.
 All Spiral therapists have a commitment to sensitivity around transcultural issues; those with particularly deep experience are listed below.

-Deborah Berger Meryem Hassan Lowina Simms Sasha Kaplin Kaete Robinson Alison Barty
+Deborah Berger Meryem Hassan Lowina Simms Sasha Kaplin Kaete Robinson

 Humanistic Therapy